hikopensource/DAVAR-Lab-OCR/readme.md

 We also provide some of the ablation experiment comparasions for better reproduction.

+A short paper introduces DavarOCR is available at [arxiv](https://arxiv.org/pdf/2207.06695.pdf).

 > Note: Due to the policy limits of the company.
 All of the codes were re-implemented based on the open-source frameworks, [mmdetection-2.11.0](https://github.com/open-mmlab/mmdetection/releases/tag/v2.11.0) and [mmcv-1.3.4](https://github.com/open-mmlab/mmcv/releases/tag/v1.3.4), from [open-mmlab](https://github.com/open-mmlab "open-mmlab").
 The code architecture also refers to [mmocr](https://github.com/open-mmlab/mmocr), which means these two frameworks can be well compatible to each other.

 ## Implementations